-Blood sugar + insulin regulation serves as the foundation of your hormonal balance, and you can’t have healthy hormones if your insulin is out-of-whack.
-This make sense when you think about the fact that blood sugar regulation is how you control the supply of glucose (your body’s preferred energy source) to your cells so they can function + do what they do.
+Blood sugar and insulin regulation serves as the foundation of your hormonal balance, and you can’t have healthy hormones if your insulin is out-of-whack.
+This make sense when you think about the fact that blood sugar regulation is how you control the supply of glucose (your body’s preferred energy source) to your cells so they can function and do what they do.
 Blood sugar regulation is a fundamental process—it’s literally life or death!

 Adrenals make up the second tier of The Hormone Pyramid.
-While they aren’t as foundational as blood sugar regulation, they’re pretty darn close!
-This is no surprise when you consider that your adrenals are responsible for your “fight or flight” response, which is how your body reacts to threats + danger to keep you safe.
+While they aren’t quite as foundational as blood sugar regulation, they’re pretty darn close!
+This is no surprise when you consider that your adrenals are responsible for your “fight or flight” response, which is how your body reacts to threats and danger to keep you safe.
 (It’s important to remember that to your body stress = stress = stress!
 Your body doesn’t really differentiate between stressors—it’s ALL a threat!)

 So those first two levels are really about surviving!

 Your thyroid is the third level of The Hormone Pyramid.
 Your thyroid governs your metabolism, growth and development, so while this isn’t quite as critical as making sure that your cells have energy (glucose) so you don’t die, or saving you from imminent danger (adrenals), your thyroid impacts your health in a really big way.
-In fact, your metabolism affects your heart, muscle + digestive function, brain development, bone maintenance, and more!
+In fact, your metabolism affects your heart, muscle and digestive function, brain development, bone maintenance, and more!

 Those top two levels are really about thriving!
 (But let’s be real: imbalances with insulin + cortisol will also impact whether you thrive!)